Belra

 Belra is a village which is located in Roorkee tehsil of Haridwar district in Uttarakhand, India.
-It is spread over a flat terrain with the grand spectacle of the Himalayas ranges flanking it in the East and the North east.
-Roorkee is the nearest town to Belra(Belda) village.
+It is spread over a flat terrain with the Himalayas ranges flanking it in the East and the North east.
+Roorkee is the nearest town to Belra (Belda) village.

-Belra(belda) is situated on National Highway 8.
+Belra (Belda) is situated on National Highway 8.
 It is 10 km from Roorkee and 25 km from Haridwar.

 Village panchayat Belda

 Village panchayat Belda is situated in nyay panchayat Belda in block panchayat Roorkee.
 The distance of the village panchayat is 10 km far metaled road from block headquarters.
-The village pradhan of Belda is Mr. sachin kumar.
+The village pradhan of Belda is Sachin Kumar.

 Climate

-Due to its location away from any major body and its proximity to the Himalayas, Belra(Belda) has an extreme and erratic continental climate.
-Summers starts in late March and go on until early July, with average temperature around 28 °C. The monsoon season starts in July and goes on until October, with torrential rainfall, due to the blocking of the monsoon clouds by the Himalayas.
+Due to its location away from any major body and its proximity to the Himalayas, Belra (Belda) has an extreme and erratic continental climate.
+Summers starts in late March and goes on until early July, with average temperature around 28 °C. The monsoon season starts in July and goes on until October, with torrential rainfall, due to the blocking of the monsoon clouds by the Himalayas.
 The post monsoon season starts in October and goes on until late November, with average temperature sliding from 21 °C (70 °F) to 15 °C (59 °F).
 Winters start in December, with lows close to freezing and frequent cold waves due to the cold Katabatic winds blowing from the Himalayas.
 The total annual rainfall is about 2600 mm(102 in).